Siddes-Analyst/All_GitHub_Project_Links_In_One/README.md

 ---

-## 4. Chennai To Bangalore And Bangalore To Chennai Indigo Flight Trip Analysis ✈️
+## 4. Chennai To Bangalore And Bangalore To Chennai Indigo Flight Trip Data Reporting ✈️

 *To analyse the flight trips between*
   - Bangalore (BLR) → Chennai (MSS)